Particle in a box: One-dimensional solution

 where L is the length of the box, xc is the location of the center of the box and x is the position of the particle within the box.
 Simple cases include the centered box (xc = 0) and the shifted box (xc = L/2) (pictured).

 Position wave function

-In quantum mechanics, the wavefunction gives the most fundamental description of the behavior of a particle; the measurable properties of the particle (such as its position, momentum and energy) may all be derived from the wavefunction.
+In quantum mechanics, the wave function gives the most fundamental description of the behavior of a particle; the measurable properties of the particle (such as its position, momentum and energy) may all be derived from the wave function.